supercollider/supercollider/README_WINDOWS.md

         portaudio
             Debug
                 portaudio_static_x64.lib
+                portauido_x86.dll
+                portauido_x86.exp
+                portauido_x86.ilp
+                portauido_x86.lib
+                portauido_x86.pdb
             Release
                 portaudio_static_x64.lib
+                portauido_x86.dll
+                portauido_x86.dll.manifest
+                portauido_x86.exp
+                portauido_x86.lib
             include
                 portaudio.h

-You can also chose to provide dynamic or shared libraries.
-The linking method used for the build only depends on the library provided.
-In order to build dynamic libraries, specify `portaudio` as target (rather than portaudio_static).
+The linking method used in the SC build depends on the library provided.
+If both static and dynamic libraries are provided, dynamic ones will be chosen.
+In order to link to the static library, remove libraries for dynamic linking from the folder.
-Providing these files will cause the SC build to do shared/dynamic linking:

-    x86
-        portaudio
-            Debug
-                portaudio_x64.dll
-                portaudio_x64.lib
-                portaudio_x64.exp
-                portaudio_x64.ilk
-                portaudio_x64.pdb
-            Release
-                portaudio_x64.dll
-                portaudio_x64.lib
-                portaudio_x64.exp
-            include
-                portaudio.h

-If you provide both static and dynamic libraries, SC will pick the static ones.
-So if you want to use shared PA libraries, do not provide static libraries in the find location.
-In order to have the SC-build create a dynamic library with the embedded build, pass -DPA_LIBRARY_TYPE="shared" to the the configure command.
-To make the change permanent, change the assignment in the top-level `CMakeLists.txt` in SC.
+In order to have the SC-build create and use a dynamic library with the embedded build, pass -DPA_LIBRARY_TYPE="shared" to the configure/cmake command.

-*Note*: when inspecting the values assigned to cmake variables relating to portaudio in CMake-Gui, or the file CMakeCache.txt, you will allways find some or all values to read "....NOT_FOUND".
-For other libraries this often indicates an error, but the case of portaudio is different.
-Cmake treats portaudio libraries for the VS build different from MinGW built ones.
-The paths to the respective libraries are stored in different variables (e.g. MinGW: PA_LIBRARY vs. Visual Studio: PA_LIBRARY_DEBUG).
-Therefore some variables will always be unassigned.
-And if you do not provide any portaudio libraries, all variables will be unassigned, but SC will happily do the PA build itself.

 Walkthroughs